Highlighting innovation in neural engineering research, outreach, and education programs

 Feature writing at the Center for Neurotechnology, an NSF-funded research center.

-I discovered this research center during a seminar in Bioengineering research seminar at UW, and I was immediately drawn to the center’s focus on interacting with end users and actively considering the ethical implications of their work.
+I discovered this research center during a presentation by Eric Chudler at a Bioengineering research seminar at the University of Washington, and I was immediately drawn to the center’s focus on interacting with end users and actively considering the ethical implications of their work.
 I reached out to Wayne Gillam, the director of communications and marketing at the CNT, about my interest in writing about the center’s work.
+I pitched myself as a communications intern who wanted to write stories about the people behind the research.
 Now, I get to highlight their education programs, innovative research, and outreach efforts.

 Type of Project: Journalistic writing, social media updates, advancement stories